It’s finally October! That means cool weather, gorgeous leaves, cozy sweaters, and, most importantly, Halloween.

 Spiders and skeletons are Halloween classics, and they make a great theme for your snacks.
 Best of all, they’re easy and cheap ways to dress up your party food.

 Veggies and dip can make a great skeleton, too.
-So, for an extra creepy element, mold a cheese ball into a face shape and over with ham or prosciutto “muscles.”
+For an extra creepy element, mold a cheese ball into a face shape and over with ham or prosciutto “muscles.”
 For a more kid-friendly cheese treat, cut the ends of string cheeses to look like bones instead.

 After all this, it should be clear that you don’t need to be Martha Stewart or Morticia Addams to make some great Halloween party food on a budget.
 You just need a little creativity and a little fun!
 No matter how big or small your budget is, you can have the best Halloween ever.

-If your budget is starting to look a little tight, try earning some easy money!
+If your budget is starting to look a little too tight, try earning some easy money!
 Inbox Research will pay you up to $500 or more a month to take surveys and read emails.
 Win-win!
-You’re helping companies understand how to market better, and they’re funding your Halloween party accordingly.
+You’re helping companies understand how to market better, and they’re funding y